wechto/paper/README.md

   we propose a monotonic advantage reweighted imitation learning strategy that is applicable to problems with complex nonlinear function approximation and works well with hybrid (discrete and continuous) action space.

   :curly_loop: [BAIL: Best-Action Imitation Learning for Batch Deep Reinforcement Learning](https://arxiv.org/pdf/1910.12179.pdf)

+ BAIL learns a V function, uses the V function to select actions it believes to be high-performing, and then uses those actions to train a policy network using imitation learning.

   :curly_loop: [Offline RL Without Off-Policy Evaluation](https://arxiv.org/pdf/2106.08909.pdf)